jdereg/json-io/user-guide.md

     .alwaysShowTypeInfo()
     .neverShowTypeInfo()
     .showMinimalTypeInfo()

+    writeOptions.isAlwaysShowingType()  // To test setting
+    writeOptions.isNeverShowingType()
+    writeOptions..showMinimalTypeInfo()

 Force nicely formatted JSON output.
 (See http://jsoneditoronline.org for example format)

     .withPrettyPrint()

+    writeOptions.isPrettyPrint()        // Test the setting

 Specify which fields to include in the output JSON for a particular class, or a many classes at once:

     .includedFields(Class, Collection<String>)
     .includedFields(Map<Class, Collection<String>>)

+    writeOptions.getIncludedFields()    // Get all the Classes and their included fields' lists.

 Specify which fields to exclude in the JSON output for a particular class, or many classes at once.

     .excludedFields(Class, Collection<String>)
     .excludedFields(Map<Class, Collection<String>>)

+    writeOptions.getExcludedFields()    // Get all the Classes and their excludeed fields' lists.

 Specify that only public variables of ENUMs are serialized:

     .doNotWritePrivateEnumFields()
+    .writePrivateEnumFields()

+    writeOptions.isEnumPublicOnly()     // To check setting.

 To have Longs written as strings in quotes, which is Javascript safe.
-Obscure bugs happen in Javascript when a full 19 digit long is set as-is to Javascript (because Javascript stores them in a double internally).
+Obscure bugs happen in Javascript when a full 19 digit long is sent as-is to Javascript (because Javascript stores them in a double internally).

     .writeLongsAsStrings()